adaltas/ece-devops-2020-fall/modules/7-container-orchestration/labs.md

    kubectl expose deployments/$DEPLOYMENT_NAME --type="NodePort" --port $PORT_NUMBER
    ```
    **Hint** You need to replace `$DEPLOYMENT_NAME` with the actual name of the `deployment` as well as `$PORT_NUMBER`
-2. Find out on which port the service has been attached to with:
+2. Find out on which port the service has been attached with:
    ```
    kubectl get services
    ```